 Music literature from the last decade of the sixteenth century to the middle of the eighteenth century is presented.
 Included is the development of instrumental and vocal music, culminating in the music of J. S. Bach and Handel.

-Prerequisite: MUS 205 and MUS 206 and either MUS 203 or MUS 230, or consent of instructor.
+Prerequisite: MUS 205 or MUS 205W and MUS 206or MUS 206W, and either MUS 203 or MUS 230, or consent of instructor.

 Offered: Fall (even years).